dsimon21/MarkovChainBookRecs/README.md

 the previous choice.
 First, BookMark(ov) Maker uses the transition matrix to select the genre of the next recommendation, based on the last recommendation.
-If the genre is the same, then the transition matrix for the author gives the last author a weight of .5 and divides the remaining .5 evenly amoung the remaining authors of the genre.
+If the genre is the same, then the transition matrix for the author gives the last author a weight of .5 and divides the remaining .5 evenly among the remaining authors of the genre.
 If the genre is different, all authors of the genre are weighted equally.
 In the case where the author is the same, the last recommended title is given a weight of 0 and the rest are weighted evenly.
 Otherwise, all titles are weighted equally.
-However, Bookmark(ov) maker also ensures that the same book is not recommended multiple times on the same bookmark by repeatedly calling the function to get the next recommendation until an unseen book is returned.
+However, Bookmark(ov) Maker also ensures that the same book is not recommended multiple times on the same bookmark by repeatedly calling the function to get the next recommendation (without changing the last recommendation) until an unseen book is returned.
 After selecting the amount of requested book recommendations, Bookmark(ov) Maker displays the covers of the books in a line creating an excellent bookmark.

 ## How to Run
 To run the program enter `python3 BookmarkovMaker.py` \
 You will then be prompted to enter a genre, followed by an author, and then a title. \
-Note: currently the author and title prompts are case sensitive (since they are dictionary keys).
+Note: the inputs are not case sensitive, but you will be reprompted until an option is entered. \
+A bookmark will then appear in a new window and the rightmost button on the bottom of the window saves the file. \
+To exit the window, press 'q' or click the exit button in the top left.
+The program can then be rerun.

 ## Personal Meaning
 As an avid reader (when school is not in session), I am constantly asking friends and family for book